Windows OS Hub

 jPerf - java app

-Installing iPerf on CentOS Linux
+Installing iPerf on Linux

-In CentOS 8, the iperf3 package is included in the AppStream base repository (in CentOS 7 you can find iperf3 in the EPEL repo).
-You can install it with the dnf (yum) command:
+The iperf3 package can be found in the base AppStream repository on CentOS, RHEL, Fedora, Rocky Linux, and Oracle Linux (in CentOS 7, you can find iperf3 in the EPEL repo).

 # dnf install iperf3

-sudo apt install iperf3
+$ sudo apt install iperf3

 # firewall-cmd --permanent --add-port=5201/udp